 “snap”, dynamic, low stored energy, and in yo face! the opposite of “smeared”. a fave of jrob!

-“wet”, and of course “dry”… this is not the moisture content of the 70’s, carpet lined drum or vocal booth… or the amount of plate reverb added afterwards, although that is included in the deal. the sound of “space” is what is at stake here. the development since then is the emergence of the computer (the sequencer, to be specific) as the fundamental timekeeper of all things musical. sampling, has also modified the meaning too: because digital samples have their “own time”. a great deal of music is assembled from samples, sometimes with broad differences in pitch and tempo. the broader the spread in a given recording, the “wetter”. this relative “wetness” has a lot to do with what used to go for “swing” (a now quaint and nearly meaningless formulation with the spice of shame hanging over it, in some electronic musical circles…), or how much ahead or behind the clock, the “musician’s” rhythm and timing leans (not much musician there at all, usually… more an “editor” than anything, but that is my opinion. hey! i’m a digital immigrant, not a native).
+“wet”, and of course “dry”… this is not the moisture content of the 70’s, carpet lined drum or vocal booth… or the amount of plate reverb added afterwards, although that is included in the deal. the sound of “space” is what is at stake here. the development since then is the emergence of the computer (the sequencer, to be specific, along with “time code”…) as the fundamental timekeeper of all things musical. sampling, has also modified the meaning too: because digital samples have their “own time”. a great deal of contemporary music is assembled from samples, sometimes with broad differences in pitch and tempo. the broader the spread in a given recording, the “wetter”. this relative “wetness” has a lot to do with what used to go for “swing” (a now quaint and nearly meaningless formulation with the spice of shame hanging over it, in some electronic musical circles…), or how much ahead or behind the clock, the “musician’s” rhythm and timing leans (not much musician there at all, usually… more an “editor” than anything, but that is my opinion. hey! i’m a digital immigrant, not a native).